Air Lease Q4 2024 Earnings Call Transcript

 Jason Arnold

 Thanks very much, Greg.
 This concludes our prepared commentary and remarks.
-For the question and answer session, we ask each participant to limit their time to one question and one follow-up.
-Krista, please open the line for the Q and A session.
+For the question-and-answer session, we ask each participant to limit their time to one question and one follow-up.
+Krista, please open the line for the Q&A session.

 Operator

 Thank you.
-And your first question comes from the line of Catherine O'Brien with Goldman Sachs.
+At this time, I would like to remind everyone, in order to ask a question, please press star, then the number one on your telephone keypad.
+Your first question comes from the line of Catherine O'Brien with Goldman Sachs.
 Please go ahead.

 Catherine O'Brien